 Career options include positions in property development in the public and private sectors, and project management.[-]

-This course is designed for graduates in media production, or those with significant experience in the field, to allow them to advance their skills and theoretical understanding of the consumption and production of media products.
+The Master of Media Arts and Production course is designed for graduates in media production, or those with significant experience in the field, to allow them to advance their skills and theoretical understanding of the consumption and production of media products.
 The course further develops professional, specialised skills and knowledge in at least one area of media production: digital media, sound, interaction and moving image.
 With guidance from faculty experts, students can also create a major piece of production work in film, video, sound, radio, digital media, performance or installation. [+]

 This course aims to provide students with the opportunity to develop advanced production and conceptual skills in media production.
 Through the research and production of a creative project, students increase their capacity for developing independent, creative and innovative projects.
 The course gives students the option to experience the creative and technical development of a significant production, or to focus their skills in one key area of the media industries.